 We leverage responsible packaging practices to reduce waste generation.
 This in turn reduces our overall shipping costs and positively impacts our financial performance.
 For example:

 We also recycle production and packaging waste such as oil, solvents, cardboard, foam, plastics, bubble wrap, and paper products.
 This waste reduction initiative expands beyond manufacturing as we encourage our employees to engage in recycling activities, including using reusable food containers and drinkware.
-Recycled paper is used and employees are encouraged to use double-sided printing.
-The printer fleet has been streamlined, and in most cases the printers’ default setting is set at double-sided printing; and employees are encouraged to reduce paper use.
+Recycled paper is used and employees are encouraged to use double-sided printing as part of our emphasis on encouraging the reduction of paper usage.
+Our printer fleet has been streamlined, and in most cases the printers’ default setting is set at double-sided printing.

 The employee cafeterias at our manufacturing sites are an important focus of our waste management program.
 Instead of using disposable tableware, we provide durable, washable, and reusable tableware and food trays.
 We also raise employee awareness regarding food waste.
 Appropriately labeled bins (e.g. compostable, recyclables, landfill) at employee cafeterias help employees to optimize the sorting of food waste and reduce overall waste generation.
 Various non-food related sorting containers are also set up at numerous places (including conference rooms and offices) in both our manufacturing and non-manufacturing facilities.